US-Analytics/rpd-git-merge-driver/README.md

 # rpd-git-merge-driver
-A Git Merge Driver for the RPD.
+A Git Merge Driver for the RPD developed by US-Analytics.

 Provided through the MIT License.
 Refer to LICENSE.